Using your Personal Health Record

 Entering your data:

 You may enter new laboratory data or edit existing ones in your PHR using the options in the left menu.
-ECGs and other images including photographs of X-rays, scanned discharge summaries etc may be uploaded using the link at the bottom of the left menu.
+ECGs and other images including photographs of X-rays, scanned discharge summaries etc may be uploaded using the link in the left menu 'UPLOAD ECG...'.
 Results of tests done at the WMH Preventive Health Centre get entered in your PHR as soon as they are ready.
-Within 4 hours of data entry, you will receive an email that lists the entered results together with concise interpretations of what the results mean to your health.
-Values that are outside normal range will be marked in red (Out-of-range values do not always indicate disease and the decision to treat should be left to your doctor's judgement.).
-You are requested to verify that the values have been entered correctly by comparing them with the original reports (in cases of tests done in laboratories other than WMH).
-The responsibility for accurate maintenance of the Personal Health Record is primarily vested with the user - this being the essential difference of the PHR from hospital and other institutional medical records.
+Usually within 4 hours of data entry, you will receive an email that lists the entered results together with concise interpretations of what the results mean to your health.
+Values outside normal range will be coloured red (Out-of-range values do not always indicate disease and the decision to treat should be based on your doctor's clinical judgement.).
+You are advised to verify that the values have been entered correctly by comparing them with the original reports (in cases of tests done in laboratories other than WMH).

 The staff at the WMH Preventive Health Centre are trained to assist you with maintaining your PHR up-to-date.
 Your health conditions and clinical history are recorded by the doctor at WMH.
 You are enabled to edit the list of your current medicatons using the link 'Edit Medications' in the right menu.